Danville, Texas: Founding and peak (1840s–1860s)

 At its peak during the Civil War era, New Danville had 3–4 stores, multiple saloons, a blacksmith shop, and a mule-powered cotton gin.
 Its population was estimated at ~1,000 residents.

 Decline and legacy (1870s–1940s)

 The community declined abruptly in the 1870s when the International-Great Northern Railroad bypassed it, opting instead to establish Kilgore 3 mi southeast in 1872.
-Most residents and businesses relocated to Kilgore, including the Gum Spring Presbyterian Church, which moved in 1874 and became Kilgore’s First Presbyterian Church.
+Most residents and businesses relocated to Kilgore, including the Gum Spring Presbyterian Church, which moved in 1874 and became Kilgore's First Presbyterian Church.
 Earlier, on December 31, 1857, the original log church had burned down; a replacement structure built in 1858 later housed a Masonic academy.

 By the 1940s, Danville retained only a church, cemetery, and two stores.
 These stores later closed, reducing the community to scattered homes by the 1990s.
-Among families relocating to Kilgore were the Crims, who became influential in Kilgore’s development during the East Texas oil boom (1930s).
+Among families relocating to Kilgore were the Crims, who became influential in Kilgore's development during the East Texas oil boom (1930s).
 (Note: While the Crims are not explicitly named in the sources, their migration aligns with the documented exodus from Danville to Kilgore.)

-Modern era (1950s–present)

-In 1981 and 1996, Kilgore annexed portions of Danville, absorbing them as city neighborhoods.Unincorporated areas retained rural character, including: